squid-cache/squid-cache.github.io/Features/HTTP2.rst

  * add a new HTTP/2.0 server connection pool similar but different to the HTTP/1.1 idle pconn pool
   * without timeout closures on the pool (timeout is relative to last use, not pooling time).
   * holding the connections which are actively in use but can be shared with more server requests.
-  * pooling at the level of stateful connection manager object (HttpStteData presently) not stateless TCP connection details (Comm::Connection)
+  * pooling at the level of stateful connection manager object (HttpStateData presently) not stateless TCP connection details (Comm::Connection)

  * duplicate the HTTP server connection manager
   * update the new version to encapsulate/decapsulate with HTTP/2 framing on read/write